github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 Before you open an issue or pull request, check the project's contributing docs (usually a file called CONTRIBUTING, or in the README), to see whether you need to include anything specific.
 For example, they may ask that you follow a template, or require that you use tests.

 If you want to make a substantial contribution, open an issue to ask before working on it.
-It's helpful to watch the project for awhile (on GitHub, [you can click "Watch”](https://help.github.com/articles/watching-repositories/) to be notified of all conversations), and get to know community members, before doing work that might not get accepted into the project.
+It's helpful to watch the project for awhile (on GitHub, [you can click "Watch"](https://help.github.com/articles/watching-repositories/) to be notified of all conversations), and get to know community members, before doing work that might not get accepted into the project.

-> You'll learn *a lot* from taking a single project you actively use, "watching” it on GitHub and reading every issue and PR. - @gaearon [on joining projects](https://twitter.com/dan_abramov/status/819555257055322112)
+> You'll learn _a lot_ from taking a single project you actively use, "watching" it on GitHub and reading every issue and PR. - @gaearon [on joining projects](https://twitter.com/dan_abramov/status/819555257055322112)

 ### Opening an issue